Xre0uS/KiD/payloads/readme.md

 4. `bkbpayload.ll` and `bkbpayloadraw.cs` are XOR encoded tcp revershell written in a custom C# payload that uses a powershell file to download and execute in memory.

-A number of tools and lanaguages was used to the process of trying to bypass windows defender, including: Veil, metasploit windows defender evasion, complining custom payloads.
+A number of tools and lanaguages was used to the process of trying to bypass windows defender, including: Veil, metasploit windows defender evasion, complining custom payloads, we tried payloads encoded using python, c, c++, c#, ruby, go, java.